XinyuGong/doc2vec/README.md

     print(vector)

-Since [GitHub accept files less than 100 MB to get pushed](https://help.github.com/articles/working-with-large-files/), I uploaded the model to [Mega]()
+Since [GitHub only accept files less than 100 MB to get pushed](https://help.github.com/articles/working-with-large-files/), I uploaded the model to [Mega]()

 To use this, download the model from Mega and decompress it.
 There are several files and they are all necessary.
 But you only need to cover the directory of `model.bin` in your program, the model can find other files in the same folder.